-Hi, my name is Jason Vander Horst.
+Hi, my name is Jason.
 I’m privileged to serve as the minister of Surrey Covenant Reformed Church.
 We are a loving and sincere congregation of believers meeting in Cloverdale, BC, Canada.
-Our church has been meeting here since 1988.
+Our church has been meeting here since 1987.
 We are united not by cultural practices, consumer preferences, or political parties, but by one Lord, one faith, and one baptism (Ephesians 4).
+We desire to worship God in spirit and in truth (John 4:23-24) and to live for his honour and glory.
+Our vision is to be a Christ-centred, Spirit-filled community, passionately living and loving as children of the Father.

 We come together each Sunday at 10:00 am and 3:30 pm to meet with God as his covenant people.
 This explains the second word in our name.
 Covenant refers to the relationship that God has with his people; this works itself out in our worship.
 In the preaching of his Word, God gives his grace and creates faith in those who hear it.
 Through our participation in the sacraments, which are the visible Word, God gives his grace and strengthens our faith.
 Throughout our worship, we are in dialogue with God.
 He initiates, and we respond.